 As children attending pre-school visits are not yet officially enrolled at the school parents are required to stay on the school site for the duration of the visit.
 As pre-school children can be disruptive to class routines, parents are requested to make arrangements for other siblings if they are staying in class with their child.

-The Board of Trustees has adopted an enrolment scheme which has been approved by the Ministry of Education.
-The enrolment scheme, which includes a written description of the home zone, a map, and information about out of zone enrolments is available in the school office.
+The Pokeno School Board has adopted an enrolment scheme which has been approved by the Ministry of Education.
+The enrolment scheme, which includes a written description of the home zone, a map, and information about out of zone enrolments is available on the school website.
 Currently no out of zone enrolments are being accepted other than the siblings of students already enrolled.

 To supplement our Governmental Operational Grant, our PTA organises regular activities to raise funds to purchase new equipment, apparatus and materials.
-The PTA meets once a month at the school.
-The major fundraising event each year for the PTA is our annual Showday/Gala.
+The PTA meet once a month at the school.
+The major fundraising event each year for the PTA is our annual Gala.
 Keep an eye on the newsletter for dates and times of PTA meetings.

 We believe in the importance of children being well rounded individuals, therefore activities such as baking, creating, going for walks, imaginative play, sports, drama, dance and time spent with family all play a vital role in developing the child as a whole.

 Some children require extra support for learning or behaviour difficulties.
 Individual teachers are required to cater for the individual needs of each child in their class.
 However, it may be necessary at times to seek support through external agencies.
-The Assistant Principal, Mrs Lyn Puflett is the schools Special Needs Coordinator (SENCO) and is responsible for all special needs.
+Our Associate Principal, Mrs Karen Houghton is the school's Special Needs Coordinator (SENCO) and is responsible for all special needs.
 Teachers are able to access a number of support services such as RTLB (Resource Teacher of Learning and Behaviour), GSE (Group Special Education), Public Health Nurse, SLS (Supplementary Learning Support) and RTLit (Resource Teacher of Literacy).

 If parents have concerns about their child’s learning or behavior they should first discuss it with the classroom teacher.